vfgodos/GNOD/README.md

 ## Files

-To execute correctly the script "GNODprojectHotSongs.py":
+To execute correctly the scripts "GNODprojectV2.py" and "GNODprojectHotSongs.py":
 > You need create a file called SpotifySecret.txt, wich contains your Spotify credentials, with the next form:
 >
 >      cid: _yourID_